 If the ground has remained moist for a prolonged period during the fall, fire ants may be active as well.

-If you want to keep these pests from having your lawn care and lawn maintenance head south in a hurry, the best sign of harmful activity includes looking for:
+Keep these pests from having your fall lawn care head south in a hurry.
+The best signs of harmful activity include:

 - Your lawn appears to have been mowed, even though it hasn’t been – Army Worms & Web Worms